whitjord/subnotes/README.md

 ## To Be Determined

-* JSON or YAML or BOTH.
+* JSON or YAML.
-* Markdown or HTML for markup language.
+* Markdown or HTML.
 * Should there be a max depth of *sub-notecards* in a *notebook*.
-If trying to match HTML the deepest level should be 6, including the *notebook* (root level *notecard*).
-For example, int the following *notebook*'s path, the *notecard* "Langauges" would would at level 6.
+If trying to match HTML/Markdown header levels the deepest level should be 6, including the *notebook* (root level *notecard*).
+For example, in the following *notebook*'s path, the *notecard* "Langauges" would be at level 6.
 > "Geography" > "Continents" > "Asia" > "Countries" > "China" > "Languages"

 ## Posible Additional Features